-Meghan is an expert in comment management and excels at helping clients address issues raised while considering any precedent-setting and past policy decisions.
-She has ensured regulatory compliance of National Environmental Policy Act (NEPA) documents with Endangered Species Act (ESA) and National Historic Preservation Act, as well as 22 Code of Federal Regulations 216 (Reg 216).
-For over two and half years, Meghan was the ICF project manager for the contract supporting a newly-formed interagency council to streamline environmental reviews and authorizations for large infrastructure projects across the country.
-She led the establishment of a new program management office while creating policy documents and providing advice on how to best improve environmental processes.
-More recently, Meghan provided project management support for a USAID contract on agriculture and other development projects in less industrialized nations in Europe/Eurasia, Asia, Africa, and the Middle East, supporting the program management at the headquarters level and tracking of gender analyses.
+Meghan is an expert in comment management and resolution.
+She excels at helping clients address issues raised while considering any precedent-setting and past policy decisions.
+Meghan has ensured regulatory compliance of National Environmental Policy Act documents with the Endangered Species Act and National Historic Preservation Act, as well as 22 Code of Federal Regulations 216 (Reg 216).
+For over two and a half years, Meghan was our project manager for a contract supporting a newly formed interagency council to streamline environmental reviews and authorizations for large infrastructure projects across the United States.
+She led the establishment of a new program management office while creating policy documents and providing advice on improving environmental processes.
+Meghan has also provided project management support for a USAID contract on agriculture and other development projects in less industrialized nations in Europe/Eurasia, Asia, Africa, and the Middle East, supporting the program management at the headquarters level and tracking of gender analyses.

 B.A., Environmental Studies, Minors in Economics and Mathematics, Hollins University

 P.M.P. and A.C.P., Project Management Institute

 Certified Environmental Professional in Training from the Academy of Board Certified Environmental Professionals